Nursing Home Negligence Lawyer Philadelphia

 Protecting Your Loved One After Abuse

 Suspected abuse is not something to take lightly, and if you are concerned that your family member is being mistreated or abused in a nursing home, you must take action.
 Having an understanding of abuse and the signs associated with abuse will be critical.
 Our nursing home lawyer in Philadelphia shares that, unfortunately, many nursing home abuse cases go unreported for fear of retaliation.
-Depending upon the situation, it may be in your best interest to report the abuse to nursing home administration and request that they conduct an investigation.
+Depending upon the situation, it may be in your interest to report the abuse to nursing home administration and request that they conduct an investigation.
 If this is not an option, you may want to consider finding an alternative form of care for your loved one.
 While it may be challenging to take the step of removing your loved one from the home and contacting a lawyer for help, by doing so, you prevent further harm from coming to them.
 In some cases, you may even save their life.

 Lawsuits vs. Insurance Claims